 Ok, this one is probably more of a stop when making the trip the other way, Sydney to Brisbane.
 But the M1 Motorway (the last section of the Pacific Highway between Brisbane and the Queensland/NSW border) around the Gold Coast offers plenty of opportunities to stop and refuel (both the car and yourself).

 As for exploring the Gold Coast, it’s a destination all to itself.
-I’ll put together another blog post with a bunch of suggestions of things to do there.
+At some stage, I’ll put together a separate blog post with a bunch of suggestions of things to do there.

 Byron Bay, NSW – The Most Eastern Point of Australia

-Byron Bay, or more specifically Byron Bay Lighthouse is the most eastern point of mainland Australia.
-If you leave Brisbane early enough you could arrive at Byron Bay Lighthouse just in time for sunrise.
-Which is what I did last time I made the trip.
+Byron Bay or more specifically Byron Bay Lighthouse is the most eastern point of mainland Australia.
+If you leave Brisbane early enough (it’s about 2 hours drive from Brisbane to Byron Bay) you could arrive at Byron Bay Lighthouse just in time for sunrise.
+Something I’ve done a couple of times while making the trip.

 Visit this page for more information about the Byron Bay Lighthouse.